markcheret/footnotes/readme.txt

 It's relatively simple.
 Check out [the manual](https://github.com/markcheret/footnotes#footnotes).

-= Is your Plugin a copy of footnotes x? =
+= Is your Plugina copy of footnotes x? =

 No, this Plugin has been written from scratch.
 Of course some inspirations were taken from other plugins.